shayanfp/shayanweb-admin-fontchanger/readme.txt

 1. How does wordpress looks like after installing this plugin

 == Changelog ==

+= 1.6 - 2023-05-15 =
+* Change wp-login.php font (+setting to turn it on/off)
+* Change wpadminbar font for only admin (+setting to turn it on/off)
+* You can change the whole WordPress theme font with only one click!
+(Front Font Changer)
+* Compatible with WordPress 6.2
+* Fixed stars changing font problem (css)
+* Elementor editor font for the templates modal

 = 1.5.2 - 2023-01-13 =
 * Elementor font problem solved